MMA Goat List Of The Very Best

 Earlier this month Tyron Woodley successfully defended his welterweight championship for the fourth time – third technically considering his first fight with “Wonderboy” was a draw.
-You’d be forgiven for thinking he had just defended ten times and beaten GSP, because MMA media was awash with GOAT talks.
+You’d be forgiven for thinking he had just defended ten times and beaten GSP because MMA media was awash with GOAT talks.
 Why all the bleating?

-This isn’t new, when Daniel Cormier won the heavyweight strap in July many declared him the GOAT.
+This isn’t new when Daniel Cormier won the heavyweight strap in July many declared him the GOAT.
 When TJ Dillashaw defeated Cody Garbrandt for the second time, plenty called him the bantamweight GOAT.
 After Max Holloway’s second defeat of Jose Aldo last year, people proclaimed him the featherweight GOAT.
 Let’s just pump the brakes.

-It’s easy to forget that our favourite sport is still just a baby trying find it’s footing in the world.
+It’s easy to forget that our favourite sport is still just a baby trying to find it’s footing in the world.
 Mixed Martial Arts as we know it today officially began in November of 1993 with the UFC’s first event.
 Of course, Pancrase was doing something similar out in Japan earlier that year.

 25 years, that’s it.
 There’s evidence of wrestling dating back 15,000 years, The Football Association codified the rules of Football in England in 1863 and competitive running, javelin throwing, and hockey can all be traced back to ancient Greece.
 Boxing also finds its origins in ancient Greece, which is why it’s virtually impossible to attain GOAT status these days.